TaitoUnited/wordpress-template/CONFIGURATION.md

 ## Configuring file persistence (for media, etc)

 Persistent volume claim (PVC) is disabled by default.
 This means that all data must be saved either to database or storage bucket.
 Try to use such wordpress plugins that do not save any permanent data to local disk.
-If this is not possible, you can enable PVC in `taito-env-all-config.sh` with the `wordpress_persistence_enabled` setting and set persistent file paths in `scripts/helm.yaml` with the `persistentVolumeMounts` setting.
+If this is not possible, you can enable PVC in `taito-project-config.sh` with the `wordpress_persistence_enabled` setting and set persistent file paths in `scripts/helm.yaml` with the `persistentVolumeMounts` setting.

 If you don't need to manage media files directly on the production website, you can manage media files with your locally running wordpress and save the media files in git.
 This way the media files will be under version control, and will be bundled inside the Docker container.